MikeBirdTech/obsidian-open-interpreter/README.md

 The plugin automatically detects your Obsidian vault path and sets up the necessary environment for Open Interpreter to run within your vault context.

+You will need to set your API key(s) and appropriate settings for your selected model in Settings.

 ## Troubleshooting

 If you encounter issues:

 1. Ensure Open Interpreter is correctly installed and accessible from your terminal.
 2. Check the console for any error messages.
-3. Verify that your OPENAI_API_KEY or ANTHROPIC_API_KEY environment variable is set correctly, depending on your selected provider.
+3. Verify that your GROQ_API_KEY, OPENAI_API_KEY, and/or ANTHROPIC_API_KEY is set correctly.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request ❤️

 ## License